 Understanding the concept of joining a device to a Windows Server Active Directory domain, otherwise known as Active Directory Domain Services (ADDS), is fairly easy to grasp.
-But with the arrival of Windows 10 and Azure Active Directory (AAD), it’s fair to say that everything is more complicated.
+But with the arrival of Windows 10 and Azure Active Directory (recently renamed Microsoft Entra ID), it’s fair to say that everything is more complicated.

 AAD is Microsoft’s cloud-based identity management solution.
 It was designed to provide identity management for cloud-first applications, like Office 365.
 ADDS can be extended to the cloud by synchronizing accounts to AAD.
 AAD Connect synchronizes accounts so that the same credentials can be used to sign in to on-premises ADDS and cloud apps, like Office 365, that use AAD for user authentication.